Split gene theory

-The theory provides solutions to key questions concerning the split gene architecture, including split eukaryotic genes, exons, introns, splice junctions, and branch points, based on the origin of split genes from random genetic sequences.
-It also provides possible solutions to the origin of the spliceosomal machinery, the nuclear boundary and the eukaryotic cell.
+The theory provides solutions for the origin of split gene architecture, including exons, introns, splice junctions, and branch points from random genetic sequences.
+It also provides possible solutions for the origin of the spliceosomal machinery, the nuclear boundary, and the eukaryotic cell from prebiotic chemistry.

-This theory led to the Shapiro–Senapathy algorithm, which provides the methodology for detecting the splice sites, exons and split genes in eukaryotic DNA, and which is the main method for detecting splice site mutations in genes that cause hundreds of diseases.
+This theory led to the Shapiro–Senapathy algorithm, which provides a methodology for detecting splice sites in eukaryotic DNA, and has been used to find splice site mutations that cause hundreds of diseases.

-Split gene theory requires a separate origin of all eukaryotic species.
-It also requires that the simpler prokaryotes evolved from eukaryotes.
-This completely contradicts the scientific consensus about the formation of eukaryotic cells by endosymbiosis of bacteria.
+The split gene theory contradicts the scientific consensus about the formation of eukaryotic cells by endosymbiosis of bacteria.
 In 1994, Senapathy wrote a book about this aspect of his theory - The Independent Birth of Organisms.
-It proposed that all eukaryotic genomes were formed separately in a primordial pool.
+It proposed that multiple eukaryotic genomes originated independently from a primordial pool of split genes.
 Dutch biologist Gert Korthoff criticized the theory by posing various problems that cannot be explained by a theory of independent origins.
 He pointed out that various eukaryotes need nurturing and called this the 'boot problem', in that even the initial eukaryote needed parental care.
 Korthoff notes that a large fraction of eukaryotes are parasites.
 Senapathy's theory would require a coincidence to explain their existence.
 Senapathy's theory cannot explain the strong evidence for common descent (homology, universal genetic code, embryology, fossil record.)